Login to complete an entry or to access judging materials

 Entries are subject to the following conditions:

-3. Websites associated with newspapers, radio and television networks and nonprofit news organizations are eligible to enter the following categories: Reporting, Feature Writing, Essays and Criticism, Columns and Commentary and Public Interest.
-Content submitted by news- and broadcast-media websites must share the characteristics of print and digital magazine journalism, including extensive reporting, informed analysis, stylish writing, a distinctive point of view and the use of graphics to enrich the reader’s experience.
+3. Newspapers and radio and television stations and networks are eligible to enter all categories except General Excellence, Design and Photography and Website.
+Content submitted by news- and broadcast-media organizations must share the characteristics of print and digital magazine journalism, including extensive reporting, informed analysis, stylish writing, a distinctive point of view and the use of graphics to enrich the reader’s experience.

 4. The following are not eligible to enter the Ellie Awards: company publications intended primarily for and distributed solely to employees and their associates or customers; marketing and promotional websites; print or digital newsletters except as part of an entry in General Excellence; and magazines published in languages other than English and Spanish.